Yrahcaz7/The-Septenary-Forest/documentation/buyables.md

 Features:

-- `title`: **optional**. displayed at the top in a larger font.
+- `title`: **optional**.
+Displayed at the top in a larger font.
 It can also be a function that returns updating text.

-- `cost()`: cost for buying the next buyable.
+- `cost()`: Cost for buying the next buyable.
 Can have an optional argument "x" to calculate the cost of the x+1th purchase. (x is a `Decimal`).
     Can return an object if there are multiple currencies.

 - `effect()`: **optional**.
 A function that calculates and returns the current values of bonuses of this buyable.
 Can have an optional argument "x" to calculate the effect of having x of the buyable.